FINDING YOUR LIFE PURPOSE

 Additional Reflections

-Aligning with our souls
+Aligning with our Souls

 There are some exquisite gifts to be attained in the process of standing for our lives.
 The more difficult the challenge, the more ferocious we must be in our resolve because that is what is required if we are going to live.
-The more difficult the challenge, the more ferocious we must be with our intentions to live the lives we agreed to live.
-The more difficult the challenge, the greater the demand to find the creative solutions that will get us clear of the breakers.
+The more difficult the challenge, the more determined we must be in our intentions to live the lives we have agreed to live.
+The more difficult the challenge, the greater the demand to find creative solutions that will get us clear of the breakers.
 And why should we live?
 We must live so that our souls can continue to experience more love, more beauty, more joy, more knowledge, more connection, more excitement, and more anticipation of what is yet to come and what we can yet become.
 There are some exquisite gifts to be attained in the process of standing for our lives.
 The biggest one is that we become more aligned with our own soul.
 And when we are aligned with our souls, we know intuitively what our right lives should look and feel like.

-Copyright © 2013-Current | Gloria Constantin | All Rights Reserved
+© | Gloria Constantin | All Rights Reserved |

 Translate »